Gopi456/Harry-Potter-s-invisible-clock-using-open-CV/README.md

 3. Run the invisible_clock.py
 4 After sucessfull execution clock will open with live webcam show the RED colored cloth .
 # Features
-MORPH_CLOSE removes unnecessary black noise from the white region in the mask.
+1.MORPH_CLOSE removes unnecessary black noise from the white region in the mask.
-And how much noise to remove that is defined by kernel size. cv2.MORPH_OPEN removes unnecessary white noise from the black region. cv2.dilate increases white region in the image.
+2.And how much noise to remove that is defined by kernel size.
+3.cv2.MORPH_OPEN removes unnecessary white noise from the black region.
+4.cv2.dilate increases white region in the image.
 # About Me
 I'm a full stack developer...